Skip to main content

 • International Education Standards

-Other categories of accountancy profession are not legally regulated but may voluntarily join a PAO and be subject to its regulation.
-The Union of Accountants and Auditors (UAA), which merged with the Chamber of Accountants and Auditors in 2019 and is an IFAC Associate, requires its members to have a diploma in accounting from an accredited university, three years of work experience, and hold a Certified Accounting Practitioner (CAP) or Certified International Professional Accountant (CIPA) certification, which it offers.
-The UAA, also offers CPD programs for its members and the wider profession.
-The UAA is one of seven associations of auditors accredited by the SSRSFM.
-There is no publicly available information on whether the other associations establish educational requirements for their members.
+Other categories of professional accountants are not comprehensively regulated at the state level and may voluntarily join a PAO and be subject to its educational and professional requirements.
+The Union of Accountants and Auditors (UAA), an IFAC Associate, requires its members to hold a university degree, have relevant practical experience, and obtain the Certified Accounting Practitioner (CAP) or Certified International Professional Accountant (CIPA) designation.
+UAA also develops and delivers CPD programs for its members and the wider profession.

 Current Status: Partially Adopted